Sneath Glass Company: Beginning in Indiana

 In June 1894, plans for the new factory in Hartford City were underway.
 The new plant was located on the north side of town, and had access to natural gas and a belt railway.
-By September, portions of the plant were operating, and lantern globes were the product being produced.
+By September, portions of the plant were operating, producing lantern globes.
 During December 1894, the company filed articles with the Indiana Secretary of State for incorporation with capital stock of $30,000.
-The firm's officers were Ralph Davis Sneath, president; John W. Geiger, treasurer; Alvie Clyde Crimmel, secretary; and Henry Crimmel, plant manager.
-In addition to the three owners (J.W.
-Geiger, Ralph and Samuel Sneath) of the Ohio version of the company, the Indiana version of the company included the two Crimmels.
+The firm's officers were Ralph Davis Sneath, president; Geiger, treasurer; A. Clyde Crimmel, secretary; and Henry Crimmel, plant manager.
+In addition to the three owners of the Ohio version of the company (Geiger and the two Sneaths), the Indiana version of the company included the two Crimmels.
 Each of the five men owned one fifth of the company's stock.
-The Crimmels provided the glass making expertise, as A.C.
-Crimmel had been secretary of Novelty Glass Company and Henry Crimmel had managed several works.
+A. Clyde Crimmel was Henry's son.
+The Crimmels had glass making experience, as A. Clyde Crimmel had been secretary of Novelty Glass Company and Henry Crimmel had managed several works.
 The other three men were successful businessmen.
 Both Ralph and Samuel Sneath kept their homes in Tiffin, while Geiger and the Crimmels moved to Hartford City.

 The company made all types of lantern globes, especially those used by railroads and ships.
 It also made semaphore glass for signaling.
 At one time during the 1890s, it was one of only three factories in the United States that made copper ruby globes.
-In addition to lantern globes, the company made founts (a.k.a. fonts) that held the lantern's fuel.
 Over a decade later, globes made by Sneath were used in the construction of the Panama Canal.
 By 1897, Sneath Glass had over 60 employees.
-In 1899, the company was the only American manufacturer listed, in a directory of over 1,000 pages, that manufactured semaphore globes and bulls–eye lenses.
-Ruby, green, and blue globes became specialty items.
-The company had begun to slowly diversify its product line.
-Other products listed in the same directory for Sneath were "Fancy Colored Glassware", "Fruit Jars", "Globes and Shades", "Lantern Globes", and "Glass Smoke Bells".
+In 1899, the company was still manufacturing semaphore globes and lantern globes.
+The company was also making additional products such as fancy colored glassware, fruit jars, globes and shades, and glass smoke bells.